Higher-order response theory in optimal stochastic thermodynamics: The Volterra Expansion of

 \section{The Volterra Expansion of $\boldsymbol{\delta \rho_t}$}

-We can begin by suitably rewriting Eq.~\eqref{eq:excess_work}, then considering the response of the non-equilibrium correction $\delta \rho_t$ to changes in the underlying Hamiltonian.
+We can begin by suitably rewriting Eq.~\eqref{eq:excess_work}, then considering the response of the quilibrium correction $\delta \rho_t$ to changes in the underlying Hamiltonian.
 Defining the conjugate force with respect to control parameter $\lambda^\mu$ as

 we can write Eq. \eqref{eq:excess_work} as

 Equivalently, because the normalization $\int \rho_t(x) \dx = 1$ and $\int \rhoeq_\lambda (x) \dx = 1$ implies that $\int \delta \rho_t(x) \dx = 0$, the excess work can be rewritten as